Button

 - Instead, describe the action being invoked using a few simple words.

-If your button activates an important state or mode of your machine, it is very helpful to show that this function is now on.
-Use this property to tell operators that the button-triggered state is active.
+If your button activates an important state or mode of your machine, it is helpful to indicate when the feature is active.
+Use this property to let operators know that the state triggered by the button is active.

 This state should not be confused with the pressed state.
 A button that uses this property can be regarded as another form of a checkbox or radio button.